 This is a message of gratitude to everyone who has helped during the bushfires.
 There’s a special message in here for pilot Allan Tull (the pilot who tragically lost his life), so PLEASE SHARE with everyone as we’re hoping it will reach his family ??

-Posted by Jemma Paewhenua on Sunday, 19 August 2018
+Posted by Jemma Mae Paewhenua on Sunday, August 19, 2018